skramm/cpphtmltags/manual.md

 Httag p3( file, HT_P, "a paragraph", AT_CLASS, "abc" );
 ```

-Please note that when created a tag that way, nothing is printed in the stream.
+Please note that when a tag is created that way, nothing is printed in the stream.
-This will only happen when you call either
+This will only happen when you call either:
 - `openTag()` : only prints the opening tag
 - `printTag()`: prints the closing tag
 - `printWithContent( "something" )`